danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

 ### Description ###

-This function generates random observations from a MV-HMRM.
+This function generates random observations from a MV-HMRMRC.

 ### Usage ###